Corsaire/exam/debugging_3.md

 ## Critical errors

 1.  #### ___Re-enterance attack is possible___
     **Description** : Since contract is sending `1/3` of `balance` instead of `msg.value`, it's possible to make re-entrance attack.
-If `one` is a contract, it can make transaction on Splitters address in its fallback function and drain all ballance of splitter.
+If `one` is a contract, it can make a transaction on Splitters address in its fallback function and drain all balance of the splitter.

     **Solution** :
     * change `balance` to `msg.value`.